 Simplifying something as complex as healthcare billing requires an agile company and a global workforce that can quickly respond to shifts in the industry.
 “When we say HPS needs to be agile, we aren’t specifically talking about the software development process.
-We’re talking about a company whose operations and culture are based squarely on agile principles,” says HPS Chief Operating Officer Terry Rowinski.
-Finding the right HIPAA-compliant cloud service provider could give HPS the flexibility and scalability it needed while still delivering the security needed to meet regulatory requirements.
+We’re talking about a company whose operations and culture are based squarely on agile principles,” said HPS President & CEO Terry Rowinski.
+Finding the right HIPAA-compliant cloud service provider could give HPS flexibility and scalability, while delivering the security it needed to meet regulatory requirements.

 To help HPS tackle this business challenge, ServerCentral delivered a cloud infrastructure that met HIPAA compliance while remaining as agile as the company needed to be.